Hardcaml-Mini-Course-at-Stevens/Hardcaml-Mini-Course-at-Stevens.github.io/setup.md

 In all cases there are some basic OS packages that will need to be installed: git, gcc, curl, wget, m4, pkg-congfig (among others).

 For Linux (and WSL2) use the OS(/VM) package manager to install them.
-For MacOS, you will need to install a 3rd party package manager such as `homebrew`.  opam (the OCaml package manager) will generally tell you if a package it needs is missing.
+For MacOS, you will need to install a 3rd party package manager such as `homebrew`.
+Opam (the OCaml package manager) will generally tell you if a package it needs is missing.

-## Installing OPAM and the OCaml compiler
+## Installing Opam and the OCaml compiler

 1. Install [opam](https://opam.ocaml.org/doc/Install.html) from the official binary distribution.